-The complainant should raise the complaint as soon as possible with the relevant member of staff or the headteacher as appropriate, either in person or by letter, telephone or email.
-If the complainant is unclear who to contact or how to contact them, they should contact the school office

-The school will acknowledge informal complaints within five school days, and investigate and provide a response within ten school days.
+The complainant should raise the complaint as soon as possible with the relevant member of staff or the headteacher, either in person or by letter, telephone or email.
+If the complainant is unclear who to contact or how to contact them, they should contact the school office. (admin@kibblesworthacademy.org.uk) The school will acknowledge informal complaints within two school days, and investigate and provide a response within five school days.

-The informal stage will involve a meeting between the complainant and the headteacher and the subject of the complaint, as appropriate.
+The informal stage will involve a meeting between the complainant and the head teacher.
 If the complaint is not resolved informally, it will be escalated to a formal complaint.